faisikhan/Terraform-by-DevOpsMolvi/README.md

 **Terraform** is an open source infrastructure as a code tool to automatically build your infrastructure.

+Terraform loads all files ending in .tf or .tf.json in the working directory.
+List of Terraform providers: https://registry.terraform.io/browse/providers

 First of all, follow this URL to install Google Cloud SDK: https://cloud.google.com/sdk/docs/install

 Login to GCP on your server: